Mounjaro vs Zepbound: Two Brand Names for Tirzepatide

-Eli Lilly's dual GIP/GLP-1 agonist is sold under two brand names — one for diabetes, one for obesity.
-Here's how they compare.
+Eli Lilly's dual GIP/GLP-1 agonist is sold under two brand names — one FDA-approved for diabetes, one for obesity.
+Here's how they differ.

 Take the Free Quiz